How Long Does Lipo Take? A Complete Guide to Liposuction Timing

 Typical VASER Times in My Practice:

-In my clinical experience, VASER often reduces overall procedure time—frequently in the ~20–30% range—by making extraction more efficient.
-Actual timing varies by patient factors and treatment areas.
+In my clinical experience, VASER often reduces overall time—frequently in the ~20–30% range—by making extraction more efficient.
+Actual timing varies by patient factors and treatment area.

-Sometimes, the best approach involves staging procedures across multiple sessions.
+Sometimes, the best approach is to stage procedures across multiple sessions.
 Here’s when I recommend this approach:

 Large Volume Requirements: For safety, I limit fat removal to about 5 liters in a single session.

-Combination Procedures: When combining liposuction with other surgeries like tummy tuck or breast augmentation.
+Combination Procedures: When combining liposuction with other surgeries, like a tummy tuck or breast augmentation.

 Patient Preference: Some patients prefer to stage procedures for easier recovery management.